googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.1.2 Gradients**

 COLR version 1 supports three types of gradients: linear gradients, radial gradients, and sweep gradients.
-Each type of gradient are defined using a color line.
+Each type of gradient is defined using a color line.

 **5.7.11.1.2.1 Color Lines**